Back to all blog posts

 When inspecting their colonies – which had been booming just weeks before – beekeepers were finding hive boxes either filled with the dead bodies of worker bees… or with hardly any trace of their colonies at all.

-It was this never-before-seen combination of factors that propelled heart-broken beekeepers to the streets, armed with picket signs and bags of worker bees’ bodies – a metaphor to illustrate their losses- protesting pesticide-use and pleading for regulation to help save the bees.
-Efforts which succeeded in several cases in the banning of pesticides, to the benefit of all pollinators.
+It was this never-before-seen combination of factors that propelled heartbroken beekeepers to the streets, armed with picket signs and bags of worker bees’ bodies.
+A metaphor to illustrate their losses, they protested pesticide use and pleaded for regulation to help save the bees.
+Efforts which succeeded in several cases in the banning of pesticides, to the benefit of all pollinators and bee conservation as a whole.

 A COMPLICATED SOLUTION TO A COMPLICATED PROBLEM